With a little help from my friends: essentiality vs opportunity in group criticality: Group criticality

-\begin{proposition} Consider $S\subseteq N$ and $G$ a critical coalition wrt $S$.
+The essential coalitions form a generating set for the set of all critical coalitions for a given $S$. \begin{proposition} Consider $S\subseteq N$ and $G$ a critical coalition wrt $S$.
 If we remove the non-essential players from $G$, we still have a critical coalition.
 Moreover, any coalition $G'$ such that $G\subseteq G'$ is critical wrt $S$. \end{proposition} \begin{proof} Let us write $G=E\cup nE$, where $E$ is the set of essential players and $nE$ is the set of non-essential players.
 According to the definition of a non-essential player, for all $i\in nE$, the coalition $G\setminus\{i\}$ is critical wrt $S$.
 The first part of the proposition is proved.
 For the second part it is sufficient to observe that $S\cup G'\supseteq S\cup G\in\wc$ and $S\setminus G'\subseteq S\setminus G\notin \wc $. \end{proof}

+Clearly, essential coalitions may have different cardinalities.
+We are now able to create the link between Beisbart's approach \cite{b10} and that of Dall'Aglio et al. \cite{dfm16}. \begin{proposition} Take $S\subseteq N$, then the following statements are equivalent: \begin{enumerate}[a)] \item player $i$ is $g$-critical of rank $\kappa$ wrt $S$; \item player $i$ is $e$-critical of minimal rank, i.e.\ its rank wrt $S$ is $\min E_i(S)$, where